MrJul/ReSharper.EnhancedTooltip/README.md

 Installation
 ------------
-Visual Studio 2012 and 2013 are supported.
+Visual Studio 2012, 2013 and 2015 are supported.
-ReSharper 8.2 or 9.0 must be installed.
+ReSharper 9.1 must be installed.

 Install the plugin using the built-in Extension Manager from the ReSharper menu.